Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 ETCD Installation and Configuration (etcd1, etcd2, etcd3)

-- Download installation tar for your architecture from https://github.com/etcd-io/etcd/releases/
+Download the installation tar file for your system architecture from the official ETCD GitHub releases page.

 wget https://github.com/etcd-io/etcd/releases/download/v3.5.0/etcd-v3.5.0-linux-amd64.tar.gz

-- Once downloaded unzip and copy binaries to your /usr/bin
+After downloading the tar file, unzip it and copy the binaries to the /usr/bin

 gtar –xvf etcd-v3.5.0-linux-amd64.tar.gz